cpouchon/ORTHOSKIM/README.md

 Additional modes were implemented for PhyloDB users (*i.e.* for PHA, PHN, PHC member project) to use ORTHOSKIM along with annotations performed under these projects with [Org.Asm](https://git.metabarcoding.org/org-asm/org-asm) assembler.
 Users can easily use all modes supplied in ORTHOSKIM in complement.

-### 8.1. get a sample file
+### 8.1.
+Get a sample file

-Sample file can be created directly from libraries available on the [GriCAD](https://gricad-doc.univ-grenoble-alpes.fr/hpc/description/) infrastructures on the */bettik/LECA/phyloskims/release/* folder.
+The sample file can be created directly from libraries available on the [GriCAD](https://gricad-doc.univ-grenoble-alpes.fr/hpc/description/) infrastructures in the `*/bettik/LECA/phyloskims/release/*` folder.
 This sample file is produced by the `-m phyloskim_indexing` mode, by screening each library available in the given `-p path/to/seek/files/` path.
 Unwanted libraries can be removed from the generated list before processing other modes.

 ```
 user$: (orthoskim-env) ./orthoskim -m indexing -c config_orthoskim.txt -p /bettik/LECA/phyloskims/release/